VamsiJaddu/Python-2026/Basic_concepts/README.md

 Installing of python:python.org

-Basic Syntax:
+modules - reuse code available in the form of modules. pip - is a package manager
+"modules" are installed with the help of "pip".

+1.built in module - random , math , os , sys
+2.external module - flask , pyttsx3(speaks) ,  django , pandas

+Comments:
+single line: #(ctrl+/)
+multiple lines: """     """

-print("Hello World!")
+Basic Syntax: first.py-->file name print("Hello World!")
 Hello World!

-Reserved Words: It represents some meaning or functinality.
+Reserved Words: It represents some meaning or functionality.
  True,False,None
  and, or ,not,is
  if,elif,else